 Include a pay range and benefits.
 Since hourly rates for union or non-union painters vary by region, you may want to use a fee-based wage tool or Monster’s free salary tool.
 List benefits such as health insurance, paid sick leave, the latest safety equipment, and opportunities for overtime.
-End with a call to action, encouraging applicants to provide a resume or fill out an application.
+End with a call to action, encouraging applicants to apply.

 2. Use Your Description to Create an Application

-The application should include yes or no questions, such as whether they have a driver’s license or high school diploma, as well as questions aimed at assessing experience level and skills.
-You might ask about whether they have worked as a professional painter before and in what settings.
+The application should include “yes” or “no” questions, such as whether they have a driver’s license or high school diploma, as well as questions aimed at assessing experience level and skills.
+You might ask whether they have worked as a professional painter before and in what settings.
 End it by requesting references, ranging from former clients and coworkers to their most recent supervisor.

 3. Ask Direct and Open-Ended Interview Questions